gkganesh12/Privacy-Preserving-Synthetic-Data-Generator/README.md

 3. **Generate Synthetic Data**: Generate and download synthetic data
 4. **Evaluate & Visualize**: Compute metrics and visualize comparisons between real and synthetic data

+## Deployment

+This application can be deployed in several ways:

+1. **Streamlit Cloud** (Recommended): Deploy directly from GitHub to Streamlit Cloud
+2. **Docker**: Use the provided Dockerfile for containerized deployment
+3. **Heroku**: Use the provided Procfile for Heroku deployment

+For detailed deployment instructions, see the [DEPLOYMENT.md](DEPLOYMENT.md) file.

 ## Project Structure

 - `app.py`: Streamlit interface for the application